yihong1120/Traffic-Report-Android/README.md

 - **Mobile-Focused Reporting**: Report traffic violations easily through your Android device.
 - **Live Updates**: Receive immediate updates on law enforcement responses.
 - **Community Involvement**: Engage with a community of active citizens, sharing experiences and raising awareness.
-- **Precise Location Tagging**: Utilize GPS and Google Maps for accurate location reporting of incidents.
+- **Precise Location Tagging**: Utilise GPS and Google Maps for accurate location reporting of incidents.
 - **Integrated with Existing Server**: Leverages the robust backend of Traffic-Violation-Report-System.
 - **Intuitive User Interface**: A user-friendly design specifically for Android users.